 €€ | New Andalusian Cuisine | Panoramic Views

-The Alhambra and the City of Granada are a meeting place of cultures, traditions and religions.
-On the hill-top of the fortress complex, overlooking the Jewish quarter, the Carmen San Miguel aims to find the sweet spot between old and “New Andalusian Cuisine”.
+The Alhambra and Granada city are where cultures, traditions, and religions meet.
+On the hilltop of the fortress complex, overlooking the Jewish quarter, the Carmen San Miguel occupies the sweet spot between old and “New Andalusian Cuisine”.

-This means strictly locally sourced fresh ingredients and handed-down family recipes.
-But it also means dishes reinterpreted and presented with innovative flair by a team of young, aspiring chefs.
+This means locally-sourced fresh ingredients and traditional family recipes as well as reinterpreted dishes presented with innovative flair by a team of young, aspiring chefs.

-So, let me give you a couple of examples just to whet your appetite.
-You’ve probably already had gazpacho, right?
-But have ever you tried strawberry gazpacho?
-With a side of low-temperature cooked monkfish peppered with paprika?
-How about stuffed rabbit with pickled shrimps and mussel and pineapple ice?
+You’ve probably already had gazpacho, but have you tried strawberry gazpacho with a side of low-temperature cooked monkfish peppered with paprika?
+How about stuffed rabbit with pickled shrimp and mussel and pineapple ice?
 I didn’t think so!

-Whatever you end up ordering, know that it has been prepared with proud passion and playful inventiveness.
-Not only that but the finest quality produce available in Granada and the surrounding province.
-And everything very affordably priced.
+Whatever you end up ordering, know it’s been prepared with proud passion and playful inventiveness.
+You’ll enjoy the finest quality ingredients from Granada and the surrounding area at very affordable prices.
+Let’s not forget the beautiful setting with spectacular views of the city!

 Address: Plaza Torrres Bermejas, 3